VictoriaZuniga/Legal-Corpus-Processing-Toolkit/README.md

 If you use this repository in academic research, please cite it as:

-Author.
-(Year). *Legal Corpus Processing Toolkit: Scripts for legal corpus preparation and analysis*.
+Victoria Zuniga.
+(2026). *Legal Corpus Processing Toolkit: Scripts for legal corpus preparation and analysis*.
 GitHub repository.

 ---

-# License

-This project is released under the **MIT License**, allowing free use for research and educational purposes.

----

 # Author

 **Victoria Zúñiga Fernández**
-Legal Translator | Legal Terminology Researcher | AI & Legal Language Studies
+Legal Translator | Legal Terminology Researcher | AI & ML Engineer